Manupreet555/codesingh.555/README.md

 # codesingh.555
-this is my first repo
+this is my first rep
-author manpreet
+author manpreetSingh